-We may look at kinds of caves and cultural materials - beginning of course with rock art.
+We look at kinds of caves and cultural materials - beginning of course with rock art.
 Painted figures, especially, naturally occur in the lighter areas around the entrance but also extend back into dark zone interior passages and rooms.
-Several sites in central and parts of southeastern Montana and northern Wyoming have paintings (and in some rare cases, petroglyphs) in areas where artificial light is necessary to see the art.

-One cave high on the Rocky Mountain Front has a steep climb-down entrance into total darkness.
-This long interior dark room has red figures painted on the ceiling.
+Several sites have paintings (and in some rare cases, petroglyphs) in areas where artificial light is necessary to see the art.
+One cave high on the Rocky Mountain Front has a steep climbdown entrance into total darkness.
+This long interior dark room has simple red figures painted on the ceiling.
 Reaching this elusive entrance, however, is somewhat difficult.

 Long horizontal tubes occur mostly in limestone and extend far back into complete darkness.
-In one cave the wall from front to rear is covered with extensive paintings relating to shamanism.
+In one cave the wall from front to rear is covered with extensive paintings related to shamanism.
 Horizontal extended cracks and tubes in sandstone, though relatively rare, similarly extend back into near darkness.
-Two elongated systems in the North Cave Hills and the Black Hills have walls intensively covered from front to back with carved petroglyphs.
+Two large, elongated systems in the Cave Hills and the Black Hills have walls intensively covered from front to back with carved petroglyphs.

 Horizontal caves also occur in a number of other forms.
 Single large rooms may be open, with large entrances - or nearly closed, with small constricted openings.
 Paintings occur not only in Daylight entrance areas but also back into the totally dark interior on walls and low ceilings.
-In one small cave, it is necessary to slither backwards into the low entrance and use artificial light to view painted figures in a raised, ceiling cavity.
-Two other sites contain ceiling domes and indentations with painted figures viewable only with portable lights.
+In one small cave, it is necessary to slither backwards through the low entrance and use artificial light to view painted figures in a raised, ceiling cavity, much like some of the rooms at Hueco Tanks.
+Other sites also contain ceiling domes and indentations with painted figures viewable only with portable lights.
 Many of these appear to be associated with shaman activity more than simple beliefs, myths, history, or other narrative.

-Some caves are composed of

-In one interesting example northeast of Lewistown, an enclosed room is accessible, with difficulty, from the large some adjacent rockshelter.
+Some caves are composed of multiple rooms and multiple levels.
+In one interesting example, an enclosed room is accessible, with some difficulty, from the large adjacent rockshelter.
 Sunlight enters the room through a small hole and lights up a small patch on the opposite wall, and it is in this area that a stylized red bison is painted.
 Most other figures lining the room are in total darkness.